 Since the launch of TechMates in 2021, we have had over 15 students benefit from the program.
 As of January 2023, six TechMates had completed their learning internships and transitioned to project-based contracts and two additional graduates were on internship.
 The project-based TechMates successfully completed their six months internship and gained the necessary skills needed to secure contract work for Ngong Road Children’s Foundation (NRCF), Friends of Ngong Road (FoNR), Karibu Loo, Limited (KLL) and other external clients.
 One of the external clients, Lido Nation, has so far recruited three digital marketers from the program to assist with website translation and management, and act as community outreach officers to create awareness of the Cardano eco system locally in Kenya.
 Lido Nation also employs five developer-track TechMates part time, on a contract basis.

 All current TechMates have goals that they have set for themselves for this year.
 Some of the goals include becoming more skilled in software development, securing more clients, taking additional online courses, applying for masters scholarships, taking software engineering scholarship courses at ALX Africa and many more aspirations.
 We received computer donations from the Safaricom Foundation which will be very useful as we plan on supporting over 15 new beneficiaries this year.
-The current TechMates are already making use of them and we are extremely grateful to Safaricom for this donation that will enable our students to transform their lives.
-We believe that we are already making progress with the program and we are looking to continue restructuring the program as per the market’s and clients’ needs.
-We are now even more inclined to add more employment programs to see our students and alumni succeed and transform their lives.
+TechMates are making use of them and we are grateful for Safaricom’s donation, which will help students transform their lives.
+The program is progressing and will be restructured to meet market and client needs.
+The company is now considering adding more employment programs to help students and alumni succeed and transform their lives.